mhkid/GatewayTransportSmartThings/README.md

-Please visit www.mysensors.org for more information
+Please visit https://www.mysensors.org for more information on the MySensors library

-Refer to the repo this was forked from for information about the [MySensors library](https://github.com/mysensors/MySensors) This was created based on MySensors Library v2.3.2-alpha
+Refer to the repo this was cloned from for information about the [MySensors library](https://github.com/mysensors/MySensors) This was created based on MySensors Library v2.3.2-alpha

 ## Description